Associate Professor of Biology

 As an animal physiologist, Dr. Roark studies how animals respond to environmental stressors such as elevated temperatures and exposure to pollutants.
 Most recently, her work has focused on cnidarians, a group of evolutionary ancient animals including corals and sea anemones.
 These animals play critical roles in reef ecosystems and engage in a symbiotic relationship with intracellular dinoflagellate algae.
 Using techniques like fluorescence microscopy and histology, Dr. Roark and her students study how exposure to stressors affects development, growth, and reproduction of cnidarian hosts as well as the symbiotic relationship between hosts and symbionts.

 - B.S., University of Virginia

 - *Castleberry, A.M. and A.M.
 Roark.
-Accepted.
-Genetic fingerprinting of Exaiptasia pallida anemones via amplified fragment length polymorphism (AFLP) analysis.
-Bios.
+2019.
+Genetic fingerprinting of Exaiptasia pallida anemones via a modified amplified fragment length polymorphism (AFLP) method.
+Bios 90:139-148.